 - List 2-3 professions within the beauty industry that you'd like to try.
 Do the work to determine which best matches your personality, natural gifts, and goals.

 - Start!
 With ShearShare, you can now build your book of business from Day 1.
-Quickly find affordable salon and barbershop space to rent near you and start generating real income.
+Rent salon space by the day and start generating real income.

 - Advertise.
 If you're not talking about yourself, no one else is.
 Take advantage of social media tools and start posting.